oskarrough/ember-youtube/README.md

 ## Features

 - Full support for all YouTube player events
-- External controls (make your own buttons!)
+- External controls (make your own buttons)
-- Custom time (4:31/7:58)
+- Custom time properties (for instance "4:31 / 7:58")
 - Custom progress bar (just for show, for now)
 - Error handling